-(a) Curb and gutter shall be installed in accordance with the Charlotte Land Development Standards Manual for the specific street type.
+(a) Installation of curb and gutter shall be in accordance with the requirements of the city.

+Standard detail drawings are available in the Charlotte Standards Manual according to street type.
 Standard curbs and gutters must be constructed on all arterial and commercial streets and streets within or abutting multifamily or other planned developments.
 Rolled curbs and gutters or standard curbs and gutters must be constructed on all local and collector streets.